-Figure 7

-LP-Gas Carburetor Adjustments
+Figure 7 LP-Gas Carburetor Adjustments

-Proof-Meter.
+ment screw on the left side of the carburetor, Figure 7, until the engine idle speed is 450 to 475 rpm on the Proof-Meter.
 On an engine that is not yet broken in, it may be necessary to set the idle speed higher to keep the engine from stalling at idle speeds.

-Idle Fuel Adjustment Needle: For the initial setting, before the engine is started, turn the idle adjustment needle clockwise until it just seats, then back it off approximately one turn.
-Start the engine and turn the idle adjustment needle "IN" (clockwise) until the engine begins to "stall" from too lean a mixture, then back the needle off until the engine runs smoothly.
+Idle Fuel Adjustment: For the initial setting, before the engine is started, turn the idle fuel adjustment screw, Figure 7, clockwise until it just seats, then back it off approximately 2-1/2 turns.
+Start the engine and turn the idle fuel adjustment screw "IN" (clockwise) until the engine begins to "stall" from too lean a mixture, then back the screw off until the engine runs smoothly.

-Main Adjusting Screw: To obtain the initial setting, first back the lock nut until it contacts the screw head and turn the screw clockwise until it seats.
-Then back off the screw 51⁄2 turns counterclockwise.
-The final adjustment should be made in the field with the engine operating at governed speed under full load, by turning the screw

-"IN" (clockwise) until the engine power just begins to drop off.
-Then turn the screw "OUT" until maximum performance is obtained.
-Be sure to tighten the lock nut securely to hold the adjustment.
+Main Adjustment: To obtain the initial setting, turn the main adjustment screw clockwise until it seats.
+Then, back off the screw 3 turns counterclockwise.
+The final adjustment should be made in the field with the engine operating at governed speed under full load, by turning the screw "IN" (clockwise) until the engine power just begins to drop off.
+Then, turn the screw "OUT" until maximum performance is obtained.

 Regulator-Vaporizer and Secondary Regulator: These assemblies were adjusted at the factory or prior to delivery of your new tractor.
-Accurate valve setting for both the Regulator-Vaporizer and Secondary Regulator is critical to the overall function of your tractor engine.
 Adjustments to these units should be made by trained personnel only.
 If trouble develops with the valves or pressure regulator on your tractor, call your Ford Tractor and Implement Dealer, who has men trained to service the LP-fuel system.